This article was created in partnership with the Billings Chamber of Commerce, Montana. All photos by Emily Sierra Photography.

 Swing by the Yellowstone Kelly Interpretive Site, the resting place of one of the American West’s most authentic characters, Yellowstone Kelly.
 The site is a wonderful combination of history, culture and community.

 Thursday evenings in the summer are a great time to be in Billings.
 The Alive After 5 block party welcomes the community and travelers alike to boogie down to big-time music acts!
-Only $3 to enter.

 In the morning, it’s worth the hustle to arrive at Four Dances Recreation Area for sunrise.
 The soft light casts across the Yellowstone River and the valley below.
 After a breathtaking morning, you’ll have earned your brunch in downtown.